 Applications should be submitted as far in advance of the desired registration date as possible.
-However, processing of applications will not begin until a date 12 months in advance of the program start date.
+However, depending on the program, applications are not typically processed until 12 months in advance of the program start date.
 Applications are acknowledged within two weeks of receipt.